haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd.md

   than **managing** it.

-* The *filesystem* of a container consists of *read-only layers* from the container image and an additional *read/write* layer stacked on top.
+* The *filesystem* of a container consists of *read-only* layers from the container image and an additional *read/write* layer stacked on top.
-  When an application running in container A changes a file in one of the read-only layers, the entire file is copied into the container's read/write layer and the file contents are changed there.
+  When an application running in container A changes a file in one of the *read-only* layers, the entire file is **copied** into the container's *read/write* layer and the file contents are changed there.
-  Since each container has its own writable layer, changes to shared files are not visible in any other container.

 ## Introducing the Kubernetes API objects